till213/SkyDolly/manual/en/intro.md

 To name a few.
 Upon replay those simulation variables are then sent back to the *flight simulator* which on its turn the recreates the previously recorded flight.

+## Logbook
+Sky Dolly automatically stores each recorded *flight* in its *logbook*.
+No need to save and load separate files.
+In fact, the *logbook* is based on a database (an SQLite file-based database, to be specific) which allows to easily search and filter the recorded *flights*, by criteria such as the engine type (for instance jet, piston or turboprop), recording date, flight duration or destination (or even a combination thereof).

+*Logbook* entries are called a *flight*.
+Each *flight* stores:

+- Initial flight conditions such as visibility, pitot icing and temperature (for information purposes)
+- Optional title and description
+- Start of recording timestamp (real-world time)
+- Start of flight (simulation time, both local and zulu times)

+The following chart illustrates the flow of simulation variables:
 ```mermaid
 graph LR
   FS([Flight Simulator])